OISF/suricata/doc/userguide/devguide/contributing/contribution-process.rst

 What branch to work on
 ======================

-There are 2 or 3 active branches:
+There are usually 2 or 3 active branches:

-    * master-x.x.x (e.g. master-6.x.y)
+    * master-x.x.x (e.g. master-6.0.x)
+    * main-x.x.x (e.g. main-7.0.x)
     * master

-The former is the stable branch.
-The latter the development branch.
+The ones with version numbers are stable branches. **master** is the development branch.

-The stable branch should only be worked on for important bug fixes.
+The stable branch should only be worked on for important bug fixes or other needed :doc:`backports<backports-guide>`.
 Those are mainly expected from more experienced contributors.

 Development of new features or large scale redesign is done in the development branch.
-New development and new contributors should work with ``master`` except in very special cases - which should and would be discussed with us first.
+New development and new contributors should work with *master* except in very special cases - which should and would be discussed with us first.

 If in doubt, please reach out to us via :ref:`Redmine, Discord or